 .

-So Mongoose Model is a class.
-How do we create it and extend it?
+.
+How do we create it and extend it with Schema?

-method to create a subclass of Mongoose Model:
+method to create a subclass of a Mongoose Model:

 const User = mongoose.model('User', mongoSchema);